Post mockup maker

 Tune likes, replies, reposts, views, and bookmarks so the mockup fits the account and scenario.

-These are the interface cues viewers usually notice first when a LinkedIn screen is on camera.
+These are the details viewers notice first when a LinkedIn screen appears on camera.

 • Comment section